yufengliu15/yufengliu/src/assets/blogcontent/About The Website.md

 After I was happy with the result, I converted the images to .webp in order to save performance.

 ### Font
 I really wanted to use a monospace font, since it just looks so clean.
-Turns out making a custom font and importing it into a website was harder than it seemed.
+So I settled with **Iosevka**, where it provided a good base font for me to customize.
+Importing it into a website was harder than it seemed.
 I had to:
 - Convert to TTF, WOFF and WOFF2
 - Deal with relative links to be able to import the font properly
 - Configure the correct CSS to properly display it